 Try not to sit for more than 45 minutes at a time.
 Get up and move around after 45 minutes if you will be sitting some more.

 To prevent injury to your new knee:

 - DO NOT twist or pivot your body when you are using a walker.

 - DO NOT climb up on a ladder or stepstool.

 - DO NOT kneel down to pick up anything.

 - When lying in bed, keep a pillow under your heel or ankle, NOT your knee.
 It is important to keep your knee straight.
 Try to stay in positions that do not bend your knee.

-Your doctor, nurse, or physical therapist will tell you when you can start putting weight on your leg and how much weight is okay.
+Your provider or physical therapist will tell you when you can start putting weight on your leg and how much weight is OK.
 When you can start bearing weight will depend on what kind of knee joint you have.
 It is important not to start bearing weight until your doctor tells you it is safe to.

 Ice your knee 30 minutes before and 30 minutes after activity or exercises.
 Icing will decrease swelling.